Boards and Commissions

 Provides advice to the City Council on matters directly relating to veterans.
 Sample duties include: promoting and assisting the City on Veteran's Day or Memorial Day observations and other events; encouraging and promoting patriotism and interest in flag etiquette and display; studying future needs of veterans, such as veterans' homes and halls; providing a forum to discuss issues relating to military veterans; and formulating and recommending a City position and endorsement regarding proposed legislation affecting veterans and military personnel.

-Meets on the 3rd Wednesday of the month at 6:00 p.m., Meetings are held at the Chula Vista Veterans Home located at 700 East Naples Ct.
+Meets on the 3rd Wednesday of the month at 6:00 p.m., at the Chula Vista Veterans Home, located at 700 East Naples Ct.
 Chula Vista.

 There are no meetings during the month of December.